 All jobs vary in size as well, so it’s pretty common for a freelancer to be working on a number of projects at once.
 This also means they can have several different clients at the same time.
 A freelancer, therefore, has to be well-organised.
 This means keeping tabs on various conversations, deadlines and work in tandem.
 Without organisational skills, freelancers can really suffer.

 This is why the idea of the relaxing life of a freelancer is a myth.
-Not only do they have to do the job they’re trained in, they have to learn how to do all the other essentials along with finding the time to do them too.
+Not only do they have to do the job they’re trained in, they have to learn how to do all the other essentials – and find the time to do them all, of course.

 It can be a tough life, but it can be incredibly rewarding as well.
 Either way, it’s certainly not for the faint-hearted.
-You may also be wondering the origin of the word ‘freelance’!